sarahchima/personal-website/src/pages/blog/react-fragments.md

 </form>
 ```

+Here are some issues related with this addition:

-Imagine having to do this for a lot of other components, it means that there will be so many unncessary nodes added to the DOM.
-React fragments solves this problem.
+1. Introducing an extra and unnecessary node into the DOM leads to more DOM clutter.
+If we do this for a lot of other components, we will have so many extra nodes in the DOM.
+This might have very little impact in small applications.
+But in very large applications, performance is important.
+Adding extra DOM nodes lead to increased memory usage.

+2. It makes the use of CSS mechanisms like FlexBox and CSS Grid more complicated.
+These mechanisms depend on the relationship that exist between parent and child elements.
+So breaking such relationship by introducing an extra `div` makes styling more complicated.

+The good news is that React fragments solves this problem.
 Let us see how.

 <h3>Meet Fragments Officially </h3>

 Fragments let you group a list of children without adding extra nodes to the DOM.
-The cool thing is that it used exactly we use the div to wrap the elements in the `InputField` element.
+We use it exactly the same way we use the `div` to wrap the elements in the `InputField` element.
 Let's do this.

 ```js
 class InputField extends Component {